 Hydraulic Log-Splitters are the most effective way of splitting logs, but when you come to choose one, you are likely to be caught up in the great Electrical/Gas-Powered war that rages across the internet and even amongst industry professionals themselves.

-What are the differences, you might be wondering; what ere the pros and the cons of each type?
-Here at Flowfit Online, we have been advising our customers on the design, manufacture and suitability of log-splitters for many years.
+What are the differences, you might be wondering; what are the pros and the cons of each type?
+Here at Flowfit, we have been advising our customers on the design, manufacture and suitability of log-splitters for many years.

 The Electrical Hydraulic Log-Splitter

-Electric log-splitters function in the same way as their gas-powered alternatives, in that they use an electric motor to power the hydraulics of the machine, instead of a gas-powered internal combustion engine.
+Electric log-splitters function in the same way as the gas-powered log splitter alternatives, in that they use an electric motor to power the hydraulics of the machine, instead of a gas-powered internal combustion engine.
 Electric log-splitters can plug into any standard household outlet.

 - Advantages Of An Electrical Log-Splitter –